MicrosoftDocs/winrt-api/windows.media.protection/mediaprotectionmanager.md

 + Directly to a media playback API.
 The MediaProtectionManager object is notified of content enabler objects.
 These objects must be processed by the application, to establish access to protected content.
 Each MediaProtectionManager object is associated with a single instance of playback.

 ## -examples

 The following example shows how to create a MediaProtectionManager, set the [Properties](mediaprotectionmanager_properties.md) property, and add event listeners for [ComponentLoadFailed](mediaprotectionmanager_componentloadfailed.md) and [ServiceRequested](mediaprotectionmanager_servicerequested.md).
-See the [How to use pluggable DRM](/previous-versions/windows/apps/hh452779(v=win.10)) topic for the full example.

 ```csharp
 private void InitMediaProtectionManager()